solygambas/kotlin-projects/playground/25-guessing-game/README.md

 # Guessing Game

-A guessing game to discover how to use a view model.
+A guessing game to discover how to use view models, in conjunction with live data and data binding.

 <p align="center">
 <img src="screenshot.png" style="width:528px;max-width: 100%;">